 U.S. Assistance to Vanuatu

 The Vanuatu Government's main concern has been to bolster the economy, which is primarily agricultural.
 The United States is a major financial contributor to international and regional organizations that assist Vanuatu, including the World Bank, UN Children's Fund, World Health Organization, UN Fund for Population Activities, and Asian Development Bank (ADB).
-Peace Corps volunteers are assisting communities in Vanuatu in the areas of health and education.
+Peace Corps volunteers are assisting communities and government departments in Vanuatu in the areas of health, technology, and education.
 Peace Corps and USAID are cooperatively administering a small-grants project to assist communities in adapting to climate change.
 Vanuatu was the recipient of a Millennium Challenge Corporation (MCC) $65 million compact which constructed two critical roads on the country’s most populous islands.
 This project has had a positive impact across a range of economic and social indicators from entrepreneurship to health to women’s empowerment.

 In Vanuatu and across the Pacific Islands region, the U.S. Agency for International Development (USAID) supports programs that help communities adapt to the negative impacts of global climate change and supports disaster relief efforts and disaster risk reduction programs to enhance local capacity for disaster response.
 Following Cyclone Pam in March 2015, USAID provided $2.2 million in humanitarian assistance to victims.
 USAID’s Pacific Islands Regional Office is located in Papua New Guinea which covers 12 nations: Fiji, Papua New Guinea, Vanuatu, Tonga, Samoa, Solomon Islands, Kiribati, Tuvalu, Nauru, Palau, Federated States of Micronesia, and Republic of the Marshall Islands.
 The United States builds the capacity and resilience of Vanuatu to adapt to climate change through regional assistance that covers these 12 Pacific Island countries.

 Bilateral Economic Relations